 The stated reason for the elimination of import duties is to address scarcity of beef in the market.
 From that standpoint, the timing of the decree is curious because U.S. beef prices have fallen and supplies are increasing, while Mexico’s herd has reportedly also been rebuilding following the drought in 2011-2012.

-Because all beef imports still must comply with Mexico’s sanitary requirements and originate from approved plants, the TRQ is unlikely to generate significant imports in the near term from suppliers not currently serving the market.
-The U.S. is Mexico’s main beef supplier with 84 percent market share, while Canada supplies 9 percent and Nicaragua 5 percent.
-Mexico also reports imports this year from Australia, New Zealand, Chile, Costa Rica, Panama and Uruguay.
+Because all beef imports still had to comply with Mexico’s sanitary requirements and originate from approved plants, the TRQ did not generate significant imports from suppliers not currently serving the market.
+The U.S. is Mexico’s main beef supplier with 85 percent market share, while Canada supplies 9 percent and Nicaragua 5 percent.
+Mexico also reported 2016 imports from Australia, New Zealand, Chile, Costa Rica, Panama and Uruguay.

 UPDATE: In early March 2017, Mexico has issued a similar announcement for the remainder of the 2017 calendar year.
 While this reiterates Mexico’s desire to attract new beef suppliers to the market, it remains to be seen if this effort will be successful.